-- The Education Act, 2002, HM Guidance; - Keeping Children Safe in Education, 2021; - Working Together to Safeguard Children, 2018 - Sexual Violence and Sexual Harassment between children in schools and colleges 2021 - The Statutory Framework for the Early Years Foundation Stage
+- The Education Act.
+2002.
+HM Guidance: - Keeping Children Safe in Education, 2022: - Working Together to Safeguard Children, 2018 - Sexual Violence and Sexual Harassment between children in schools and colleges 2021 (now contained within Keeping Children Safe in Education as statutory guidance) - The Statutory Framework for the Early Years Foundation Stage